-Robert Rooks joined Californians for Safety and Justice after three years with the NAACP, where he served as both National Criminal Justice Director and Executive Director of the California State Conference.
+Robert joined Safe and Just after three years with the NAACP, where he served as both National Criminal Justice Director and Executive Director of the California State Conference.
 As National Criminal Justice Director, Robert was the founding director of the program and provided strategic direction, oversight and management of criminal justice activities.
 He was responsible for launching the “Misplaced Priorities – Educate Not Incarcerate” campaign, where he worked with Right on Crime to recruit conservatives to join NAACP's efforts to reduce state prison populations and reallocate dollars to education.

 Prior to NAACP, Robert was a national criminal justice reform expert and labor organizer working on sentencing reform and green jobs.
 Robert has served in senior leadership roles at A Better Way Foundation (in Connecticut), Justice Strategies and the Institute for Community Research.
 For several years, Robert was a grant reviewer for California HIV/AIDS Research Programs.
 Robert also worked with the strategic research program at Change To Win labor federation to organize workers in emerging green industries.

 Robert has served as an adjunct professor teaching social movement theory and research methods at the University of Connecticut School of Social Work and St. Joseph’s College, and at Central Connecticut State University.
-Robert lives in Sacramento with his wife, Donielle, and three sons: Nathan, Malcolm and Robert.
+Robert lives in Sacramento with his wife and three sons.

 Stephanie Sabini – Operations Manager

-Stephanie joined Californians for Safety and Justice after working as the Operations Manager at the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, where she led and coordinated accounting, human resources, information technology infrastructure and office operations.
+Stephanie manages Californians for Safety and Justice’s finances and operations.
+Previously, she was the Operations Manager at the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, where she led and coordinated accounting, human resources, information technology infrastructure and office operations.
 Previously, Stephanie worked at the Center for Young Women’s Development as a Program Coordinator, Development Associate and Executive Assistant.

 Mike joined Californians for Safety and Justice after 10 years at Fenton Communications, a public relations firm that helps nonprofit and public interest campaigns accelerate social change.
 At Fenton, he provided branding, medial relations and strategic counsel to organizations ranging from The James Irvine Foundation to Green For All to the Public Policy Institute of California.
 Starting in 2002, he helped the Polly Klaas Foundation launch its Amber Alert Now campaign, which worked with law enforcement agencies and policymakers to create Amber Alerts in California, all remaining states as well as national legislation to coordinate these life-saving systems.